sodalabsio/soda_replicator/paper/README.md

 # Paper Repository

-This folder contains the manuscript, presentations, and output from analysis.
+This directory contains the manuscript, presentations, and output from analysis.
+Initialize a Git repository at the top level of this `paper` folder.
+Share it with coauthors through GitHub, **not** via regular cloud storage services.

 ## Claude Assistant Setup